 If notice your hair comb is getting a little oily or full of bits of beard debris, fill a bowl (or the washroom sink) with warm water.

 Squirt a little liquid soap onto your comb and carefully work it between the teeth of the comb with your fingertips.

 Be extra careful not to bend the teeth too far out of position.

 Rinse the comb clean of soap and most of the dirt, then hold it underneath warm running water and get to work with your toothbrush.

 Run the bristles of the toothbrush up and down the teeth of the comb, rinsing all the while with fresh water.

 When all the debris and oils have been removed your beard brush is clean.

 Simply grab a clean towel, pat dry to remove as much moisture as possible and leave to air-dry thoroughly.

 Don’t put the comb away until it is completely dry.

-This will work on all types of comb except those made of wood.
+This will work on all the best beard combs from our list except those made of wood.